-What does a Construction Coordinator do?
+What is a Construction Coordinator?

 What Is a Construction Coordinator in Film?